deviantony/pctl/README.md

 ## Limitations

-- **Docker Standalone environments only** - Full support for Docker Swarm and Kubernetes environments is planned for future versions.
+- **Docker Standalone environments only** - Full support for Kubernetes environments is planned for future versions.